Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Markable Geodesics

 \section{Markable Geodesics}

-We now study the way a geodesic $\gamma$ interacts with the modular group $\Mod$ related to a proper, discrete, and complete Iwasawa continued fraction algorithm, with the goal of proving the Markable Geodesic Theorem \ref{thm:markable}.
-We will track the passage of a geodesic through $\Mod\backslash\Hyp$ by detecting intersections with the unit sphere

-and its images under elements of $\Mod$.
+We now study the way a geodesic $\gamma$ interacts with the modular group $\Mod$ related to a proper, discrete, and complete Iwasawa continued fraction algorithm, with the goal of proving the Markable Geodesic Theorem \ref{thm:markable} below.
+We will track the passage of a geodesic through $\Mod\backslash\Hyp$ by detecting intersections with the unit sphere \(\Sph=\{ h \in \Hyp \st \norm{h}=1\}\) and its images under elements of $\Mod$.
 We will obtain an analog of geodesic coding for certain \emph{markable} geodesics, and then show that markability is a generic condition.
 Note that $\partial \Sph$ is the unit sphere in $\X$, and that $\iota(\Sph)=\Sph$.

+\begin{thm}[Markable Geodesic Theorem] Fix a complete, proper, and discrete Iwasawa CF algorithm on an Iwasawa inversion space $\X$, with the associated hyperbolic space $\Hyp$, modular group $\Mod$, and fundamental domain $K\subset\X$ for the lattice $\Zee=\Stab_\Mod(\infty)$.